zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 ```

     The extension should also provide a handler for the incoming message.
-In the following example below, the **receiveMessage** method handles three different incoming message types, and reacts to theming changes in the Portal.
+In the following example, the **receiveMessage** method handles three different incoming message types, and reacts to theming changes in the Portal.

     ```xml